View-my-Git-Lab-krafi/unsplash-wallpaper-changer-for-linux/README.md

 ### Regulations are not correct?

-you can find this line at the end of the script
+you can find this line at the top of the script

 ```
-wget -O ~/Pictures/Wallpapers@krafi.info/$filename "https://source.unsplash.com/random/1920x1080/?$query"
+monitor_resolution="1920x1080"
 ```
 modify that 1920x1080 to another value...

-#### Don't know your monitor resolution?
+Don't know your monitor resolution?

 run